• Updated on Dec 2, 2025

 Manaslu and Annapurna are two separate regions and have been protected as a Conservation Area.
 Further, the Manaslu Circuit Trail is closer to the Tibetan border and is remote as well.

 However, the Annapurna Circuit Trail is far from the Tibetan border and is an organized region with villages.
-Thus, to control unnecessary activities of travelers towards the Manaslu Region, the government has made Manaslu a restricted area where travelers have to follow some of the specific requirements to travel along with Restricted Area Permits.
+Thus, to control unnecessary activities of travelers towards the Manaslu Region, the government has made Manaslu a restricted area where travelers have to follow some specific requirements to travel along with Restricted Area Permits.

 In the Manaslu Region, travelers will need 3 different permits: